Firearm: Long guns

 A long gun is any firearm with a notably long barrel, typically a length of 10 to 30 in (there are restrictions on minimum barrel length in many jurisdictions; maximum barrel length is usually a matter of practicality).
-Unlike a handgun, long guns are designed to be held and fired with both hands, while braced against either the hip or the shoulder for better stability.
+Unlike a handgun, long guns are designed to be held and fired with both hands, while braced against the shoulder for better stability.
 The receiver and trigger group is mounted into a stock made of wood, plastic, metal, or composite material, which has sections that form a foregrip, rear grip, and optionally (but typically) a shoulder mount called the butt.
 Early long arms, from the Renaissance up to the mid-19th century, were generally smoothbore firearms that fired one or more ball shot, called muskets or arquebuses depending on caliber and firing mechanism.
 Since the 19th and 20th centuries, various types of long guns have been created for different purposes.